What to know about buying a house in Missouri

 MHDC Next Step Loan Program

 The Next Step Program offers borrowers a 30-year, fixed-rate loan.
 FHA, VA, USDA, and conventional loans are all allowed.
 Next Step also provides down payment and closing cost assistance of up to 4% of the loan amount.
-This is a no-interest second mortgage that is forgiven after 10 years unless you refinance or sell the property.
+This no-interest second mortgage is forgiven after 10 years unless you refinance or sell the property.

 MHDC mortgage requirements